Skip to main content

 Introduction

-This document starts with a Test Automation Process Flow (next image).
-The Scripters should follow all the steps for successful script creation and a consequence for a successful automated run.
+Scripters should follow all the steps for successful script creation and as a consequence successful automated runs.

 1. Environment setup